suika2engine/suika2/README.md

 ## What is the Suika2's Development Goal?

-**A new standard for Visual Novel creation** in the era of 2020s is the goal of Suika2 development.
+**A new standard for Visual Novel creation** in the era of 2020s is the goal of the Suika2 development.

 ## What are the Suika2's Mission, Vision and Value (MVV)?